Learning general conditional independence structures via the neighbourhood lattice: Projection and regression interpretation

 The name ``regression lattice'' may seem peculiar by inspection of the definition alone.
 That $\Tc_j(S)$ is indeed a lattice will be established in Theorem~\ref{thm:reg:lattice} below.
 Let us first explain our use of the adjective ``regression'': Let $\beta_j(S)$ be the coefficient vector obtained after regressing $X_j$ onto $X_S$, that is

 where $\supp(a)=\{i : a_{i}\ne 0\}$ denotes the support of a vector $a$.
 Equivalently, $\coef_j(S)^{T}X$ is the orthogonal projection of $X_{j}$ onto $X_{S}$ in the space of square-integrable random variables.
 The coefficients in $\coef_j(S)$ are also known as the \emph{partial regression coefficients} for the variable $j$ regressed on the variables $S$.
 We will often refer to them simply as \emph{regression coefficients}.
-Then, assuming $\Sigma \succ 0$, we have:
+Then, assuming $\Sigma \succ 0$, we have (cf.~Lemma~\ref{lem:equiv:lattice:defs} in Appendix~\ref{sec:details:nbhd:lat}): By definition, $ \supp(\beta_j(S)) \subseteq S$.